Payarc/payarc-sdk-php/README.md

     billing
        - plan - to manipulate plans
        - plan_subscription - to manipulate Plan subscriptions
+    disputes - to manipulate disputes
+    user_settings - to manipulate user settings
+    payarcConnect - to interact with a terminal running Payarc Connect

+### Service ``Payarc->charges``
 #### Service `Payarc->charges` is used to manipulate payments in the system.
 This Service has the following functions:
     create - this function will create a payment intent or charge accepting various configurations and parameters.
 See examples for some use cases. retrieve - this function returns json object 'Charge' with details